beljul/user-centric-ad-id/README.md

 This proposal for a user-centric advertising network, adopts the viewpoint that users should benefit from a vast, open and mostly free internet ecosystem in ways that cater to their individual preferences in terms of level of personalized interactions they seek to enjoy online, from each of the businesses they engage with.

 ## Design Principles
-We propose a design which grants full and easy control to the user to manage a revocable and editable privacy profile, with confidence their preferences are acted. upon.
+We propose a design which grants full and easy control to the user to manage a revocable and editable privacy profile, with confidence their preferences are acted.

 Our thinking is guided by 3 acknowledgements :
-1/ As of today, online identity management is decentralized ; meaning each advertiser, publishers or tech vendor can create its own identity space, tying web browsing systems to anonymous identifiers.
+1. As of today, online identity management is decentralized ; meaning each advertiser, publishers or tech vendor can create its own identity space, tying web browsing systems to anonymous identifiers.
 This fragmentation of identifiers generates friction with end users when it comes to personalized advertising, the users being unable to easily detach themselves from the array of identifiers that their web browsing could have been attached to nor are they able to get a perspective about their digital footprint.
 Fragmentation is creating obfuscation.
-2/ Although the identifiers are decentralized ; these identifiers can be stitched together and lead to the creation of rich web browsing profiles.
+2. Although the identifiers are decentralized ; these identifiers can be stitched together and lead to the creation of rich web browsing profiles.
 Privacy issues do not come from identifiers being leaked but do arise when personal information or information that can create harm to its owner is exposed.
 It's the data that counts not the identifier.
-3/ There is no unique view of what constitutes privacy-safe browsing experience.
+3. There is no unique view of what constitutes privacy-safe browsing experience.
 Users preferences vary in the way each judge what is and what is not acceptable service.
 Users should be granted voice and choice about how they seek to enjoy their online activity.

 With these in mind, the following principles guide our design:
 * centralization of user privacy preferences: the users’ privacy profile should be cross-browser/device/environment/OS,